 Chart source: Ned Davis Research

 That chart makes a good case for holding stocks in tough times.
 But that chart isn’t telling the full story.

 - Market Crash ’29 – This is the most asinine case listed.
-The DJIA peaked at 381, dropped to 198 and then recovered to 294.
+The DJIA peaked at 381, dropped to 198, and then recovered to 294.
 Sounds good, right?
-Well, what they fail to mention in the above chart is the index tanked all they way down 41 by 1932.
-So the investor who got spooked and left the market at 198 did far better than the buy and hold sucker.
+Well, what they fail to mention in the above chart is the index tanked all the way down to 41 by 1932.
+So the investor who got spooked and left the market at 198 did far better than the buy-and-hold sucker.
 The DJIA wouldn’t see 198 again until 1946!